Regent Street: Beginnings: 1811–1825

 Regent Street was one of the first planned developments of London.
 An ordered structure of London streets, replacing the mediaeval layout, had been planned since just after the Great Fire of London (1666) when Sir Christopher Wren and John Evelyn drew plans for rebuilding the city on the classical formal model.
 After a lack of progress, houses were rebuilt on the old street network anyway.

 In 1766, John Gwynn complained in London and Westminster Improved that there was a lack of planning throughout the West End and that it would be useful to construct a thoroughfare linking Marylebone Park (now Regent's Park) with the Prince Regent's Carlton House.
 John Fordyce was appointed as Surveyor-General to the First Commissioner of Woods and Forests in 1793 and concluded that there should be a suitable road in place by 1811, when the lease for Marylebone Park ran out and ownership reverted to the Crown.
 It was hoped the road could link Pall Mall and the Haymarket, which had declined and became downmarket.
 A further problem was increased congestion around Charing Cross, which would benefit from road improvements.

-The street was designed by John Nash (who had been appointed to the Office of Woods and Forests in 1806 and previously served as an adviser to the Prince Regent) and by developer James Burton.
+The street was designed by John Nash (who had been appointed to the Office of Woods and Forests in 1806 and previously served as an adviser to the Prince Regent) and by developer James Burton who owned the majority of the street.
 Nash proposed his own plans for the street in 1810 following the death of Fordyce, envisioning broad, architecturally distinguished thoroughfares and public spaces, and planned to construct a straight boulevard as seen in French cities, but this was not possible because of land ownership issues.
-Nash's final design resulted in a road situated further west than on previous plans, and Nash believed the road would run down a de facto line separating the upper classes and nobility in Mayfair with the working class in Soho.
+Nash's final design resulted in a road situated further west than on previous plans, and Nash believed the road would run down a de facto line separating the upper middle class and landed gentry in Mayfair with the working class in Soho.

 The Quadrant, Regent Street in 1837, seen from Piccadilly Circus.
 The buildings have since been replaced.